jiyuuchc/TrackMate-Lacss/README.md

 ## How does it work

 This simple Java plugin communicates with the open [GRPC](https://grpc.io/) server (lacss.cam.uchc.edu).
 The pixel data are sent via internet.
 The computation is done on the server side.
-You can obtained results quickly without local GPU hardware support.
+You can obtained results quickly even if you are on a low-end computer without GPU.

 ## Installation

-Install Trackmate-Lacss plugin via FIJI's the built-in updater, i.e. ```Help/Update/Manage update sites```.
+Install Trackmate-Lacss plugin via Fiji's the built-in updater, i.e. ```Help/Update/Manage update sites```.

 | <img src="https://github.com/jiyuuchc/Trackmate-Lacss/raw/main/.github/images/trackmate_img_3.png" height="350"> | <img src="https://github.com/jiyuuchc/Trackmate-Lacss/raw/main/.github/images/trackmate_img_4.png" height="350"> |

 ## Usage
-Start TrackMate in FIJI.
+Start TrackMate in Fiji (`Plugins/Tracking/TrackMate`).
 At the detector selection page, select "Lacss detector" from the dropdown menu.

 <img src=".github/images/trackmate_img_1.png" height="350">

-## Setup your own server
+## Not using the public server

+By default, trackmate-lacss will try to connect to the public server that we setup at lacss.cam.uchc.edu.
+However, you can also easily setup your own server, which allows for faster reponse and better data security.

-Requirement: A linux system with an NVidia GPU.
+#### Requirement: A linux system with an NVidia GPU.

 **Step 1:** Install Lacss
 ```